bytecodealliance/component-docs/component-model/src/tutorial.md

 ## The calculator interface

-For tutorial purposes, we are going to define all our interfaces in 2 separate wit files because in a real world use case a component is granular and will have its own wit file.
+For tutorial purposes, we are going to put our "calculator engine" and "addition operation" interfaces into two separate WIT packages, each containing one WIT file.
+This may seem excessive, but the reason is to illustrate real-world use cases where components come from different authors and packages.
 These files are `adder/wit/world.wit` and `wit/calculator.wit`.These files define: